Skip to content

 Brain-Computer Interface Guide

 What does BCI mean?
-A BCI (brain-computer interface) is technology that sends and receives signals between the brain and an external device.
+A BCI (brain-computer interface) is a technology that sends and receives signals between the brain and an external device.
 Brain-computer interfaces are also called brain-machine interfaces.
-BCIs collect and interpret brain signals, and then transmit them to a connected machine that outputs commands associated with the brain signals received.
+BCIs collect and interpret brain signals and transmit them to a connected machine that outputs commands associated with the signals received.

 Signal Acquisition